smassh-73/smassh-73.github.io/README.md

 ![Jerry Suitor and Paddy](https://lh5.googleusercontent.com/jb3OxidixkahsHpE-yJ__Q_ADtJSA5kWEZnQVl-JXAh68Vnrke0R0_R5-6LcxB-l6iY=w2400)

 ### Alexxander in the Father's Day Pic from the kids made this picture of my father with his artistic talent.
-He draws with a computer and a mouse.
+He draws on the computer using a mouse.
 It is unbelievable how well he does this.
 I know I could never do it.
 Love it and appreciate the time and effort he took in creating it!
 Looks very similar to the above picture doesn't it???

 ![Kats Pic](https://lh6.googleusercontent.com/BmFQD33jSri8wywgumlu52v29egWgP_9ZZkv0HJw7Vd9RPSMiyFdwxFA1o1laFWjW8M=w2400)